SeaQL/sea-query/README.md

 );
 ```

-### Statement Building
+### Builder

 All the query statements and table statements support the following ways to build database specific SQL statement:

-1. `build(&self, query_builder: T) -> (String, Vec<Value>)`
+1. `build(&self, query_builder: T) -> (String, Values)`
-    Build a SQL statement in string and collect parameters into a vector, see [here](https://docs.rs/sea-query/*/sea_query/query/struct.SelectStatement.html#method.build) for example.
+    Build a SQL statement as string and parameters as a vector of values, see [here](https://docs.rs/sea-query/*/sea_query/query/struct.SelectStatement.html#method.build) for example.

 1. `build_collect(&self, query_builder: T, collector: &mut dyn FnMut(Value)) -> String`
-    Build a SQL statement in string and collect parameters into a user defined collector, see [here](https://docs.rs/sea-query/*/sea_query/query/struct.SelectStatement.html#method.build_collect) for example.
+    Build a SQL statement as string and collect paramaters (usually for binding to binary protocol), see [here](https://docs.rs/sea-query/*/sea_query/query/struct.SelectStatement.html#method.build_collect) for example.

 1. `to_string(&self, query_builder: T) -> String`
-    Build a SQL statement in string with parameters in it, see [here](https://docs.rs/sea-query/*/sea_query/query/struct.SelectStatement.html#method.to_string) for example.
+    Build a SQL statement as string with parameters injected, see [here](https://docs.rs/sea-query/*/sea_query/query/struct.SelectStatement.html#method.to_string) for example.

 ### Query Select